ralphcajipe/ITSpecialistCertificationPython/README.md

 - Operations using Modules and Tools (1-5%)

 ## Types of Questions
+Majority of questions are answered by clicking on buttons.
+A few like an instance of only one may come out as input box.
 - Drag and Drop
 - Dropdown Arrow Hotspot
 - Check or Pick / Question